Capildeo family

-The Capildeo family ([kəpiləd̪eːoː]) is an Indo-Trinidadian and Tobagonian family of Hindu pundits, politicians, and writers.
+The Capildeo family ([kəpiləd̪eːoː]) is an Indo-Trinidadian and Tobagonian family of Hindu pundits, politicians, scientists, attorneys, and writers.
 The most notable members are 2001 Nobel laureate V. S. Naipaul and mathematician and politician Rudranath Capildeo.

 The ancestral home of the Capildeo family is known as Anand Bhavan ("The Lion House") and is in Chaguanas, Caroni County, Trinidad and Tobago.

 No-one today knows how the name Kapil transformed into Capildeo.
 It is possible that Kapil added dev, meaning God, from his village's name of Mahadeva Dubey to his name.
 Transliteration from Hindi to English was not well developed in the 19th century and words were spelt differently then from the way they are now.
 Thus, Kapil was changed to Capil and dev to deo, giving Kapil's descendants the surname of Capildeo.